OPERATING SYSTEMS - 2019/0

 - Introduce the basic principles of Operating Systems and computer architectures coupled together with aspects like process management, memory management, file systems, I/O subsystems, etc.

-- Practical application of OS principles by examining case studies in mobile platforms focusing on the use of Android API.
+- Practical application of OS principles by examining case studies in a chosen platform

 C - Cognitive/analytical